 And finally, as for drainage systems, the degree of efficiency was unprecedented inside the city quarters – especially if we compare the contemporary urban areas of Mesopotamia.
 To that end, sewage was disposed of through underground drains made with precisely laid bricks.
 Many of these drains were even connected to the compartments of the individual dwellings, thereby mirroring the scope of modern-day sanitation.

-Though archaeological evidences have suggested a patchwork of earth dams and complementary canal network dating from 21st century BC, the Great Dam of Marib itself was probably built in the 8th century BC, near the ancient city of Ma’rib, which was the capital of the fabled Arabian Kingdom of Saba (of the ‘Queen of Sheba’ fame).
+Although archaeological evidence has suggested a patchwork of earth dams and complementary canal network dating from the 21st century BC, the Great Dam of Marib itself was probably built in the 8th century BC, near the ancient city of Ma’rib, which was the capital of the fabled Arabian Kingdom of Saba (of the ‘Queen of Sheba’ fame).
 Already known for their deep trade networks that covered rare items like frankincense and spices, the Sabeans must have also initiated agricultural reforms over the centuries, to supplement their thriving yet ‘poor in water’ kingdom.

 One of the outcomes of these policies was the decision to capture the periodic monsoon water from the nearby mountains and use it in the lands around the lower-level urban areas.
 As a result, the gargantuan Great Dam of Marib was built to regulate the waters of the Wadi (or watercourse) ‘Sadd’; and this massive feat of ancient engineering was over a whopping 2,000 ft long (for comparison’s sake, the Hoover Dam is just 1,244 ft long)!

-Now, in terms of sheer technology, this 2,000 ft long ancient structure didn’t pertain to a rudimentary arrangement of rocks but rather entailed a completely water-tight construction of packed earth bolstered by fine stone-and-masonry.
-In fact, Great Dam of Marib with its pyramid-shaped cross-section, boasted of complementary canals, gates, sluices, and spillways – that irrigated more than 25,000 acres of nearby farmland.
+Now, in terms of sheer technology, this 2,000 ft long ancient structure didn’t pertain to a rudimentary arrangement of rocks but rather entailed a completely water-tight construction of packed earth bolstered by fine stone and masonry.
+In fact, the Great Dam of Marib with its pyramid-shaped cross-section, boasted of complementary canals, gates, sluices, and spillways – that irrigated more than 25,000 acres of nearby farmland.

 While the Acropolis of Athens started out as a strategic fortification of the surrounding settlement, the elevated site was given both a political and religious makeover by the classical period (circa 5th century BC), with its impressive array of temples and monuments – including structures like the Parthenon, the Propylaia, the Erechtheion; all exemplifying features of ancient Greek architecture.
 Suffice it to say, with an extensive timeline of over 5,000 years, the ancient citadel of Acropolis makes for a pretty fascinating historical tour.